Trump's presidency is bad for business — his own

 Donald Trump's presidency is bad for business — his own.
 Unless his business is getting presidential business.

-From golf courses to hotels to fashion, the sprawling brands of the president and his family have been taking hits since Election Day, based on details eked out in the past year in flashes of disclosure and data.
+Conflict of interest concerns over the mix of presidential politics and his personal businesses have followed Trump ever since he announced his candidacy after gliding down the escalator of his namesake tower.
+And it’s been difficult for the public to get a clear view of the extent to which the two worlds have become blended.
+Even the former White House ethics director, who resigned in July, noted, "There's an appearance that the businesses are profiting from his occupying the presidency.
+And appearance matters as much as reality.”

+A larger picture of that reality is now emerging, thanks to data gleaned from government reports, potential business partners and, most recently, newly released financial data from the U.K. – which, unlike the U.S., mandates that most private companies must publicly release its annual financial reports.

-While many feared that the provocative businessman-turned-polarizing president would use the office to enrich his bottom line, several of his brands show signs of duress.
-But for a select few, in which politics and business are most thickly stirred, revenue is soaring.
+While some of the Trump brands show signs of duress, a select few — where politics and business are most thickly stirred — are seeing their revenue soar.

-Trump's luxury golf course at Turnberry, Scotland, which he famously visited in the middle of the Brexit referendum, saw losses that doubled to $23 million in 2016 and revenue that fell by 16 percent.
-(Unlike in the United States, most private British companies must publicly file their finances every year.
-The recent release of last year's figures offered a rare, detailed look at the Trump operation's financial health.)
+Last week’s release of 2016 financial reports for Trump’s luxury golf courses in Scotland offer a rare, detailed look at the Trump operation's financial health.
+The iconic Turnberry resort, which he famously visited in the middle of the Brexit referendum, saw losses that doubled to $23 million in 2016 and revenue that fell by 16 percent, according to the documents.

-Losses at Trump International Golf Links, north of Aberdeen, Scotland, also increased — by 28 percent to $18.4 million.
+Losses at Trump International Golf Links, north of Aberdeen, Scotland, also increased — by 28 percent to $18.4 million, the filings showed.
 Revenue fell by 12 percent.

 Back across the pond, Trump courses in blue states aren't faring well, either.
 His public golf course just outside Los Angeles has seen double-digit drops in revenue, with fewer golf rounds being played — and TV production booking has been drying up, according to The New York Times, which also reported that attendance is off at his courses in the Northeast.
 Both regions predominantly voted for Hillary Clinton.

-Note: CORRECTION (Oct.
-16, 2017, 11:15 a.m.): An earlier version of this article misstated when Macy's dropped Donald Trump's signature ties.
-It was in July 2015, not last year.